 It's YOUR FUNCTION to assess the evidence.
 It's for you to decide: - what evidence you believe and what you disbelieve; what evidence you find reliable and what unreliable.
 Please consider the evidence with care.
 It is your recollection and your assessment of the evidence that counts - and not mine.
 There are THREE VERY IMPORTANT LEGAL PRINCIPLES which I wish to draw to your attention at the outset. - 1.
 THE PRESUMPTION OF INNOCENCE.
 Every person is presumed innocent and he remains innocent unless and until the Crown satisfies you that he is guilty beyond reasonable doubt.
 It is up to the Crown to prove the guilt of the accused.
 If they fail to do so, then the accused must be acquitted. - 2.
 THE STANDARD OF PROOF is GUILT BEYOND REASONABLE DOUBT.
 A reasonable doubt is something that would cause you to hesitate or pause before taking an important decision in the practical conduct of your own life.
 If there is any doubt about an accused's guilt and it is a reasonable doubt, not a fanciful or hypothetical one, then you must acquit. - 3.
 The Crown must prove guilt by what is called CORROBORATED EVIDENCE.
 That means by evidence from more than one source.
 It is not every detail that requires to be corroborated.
 It's the essentials of the case, such as the commission of the crime and involvement of the accused.
 Corroboration need not come from two eyewitnesses circumstantial evidence can be enough.
 Remember that the burden is on the Crown throughout.
 An ACCUSED is in a completely different position.
 AN ACCUSED never needs to prove anything at all.
 An accused never requires to give evidence and evidence in defence never needs to be corroborated.
 If the accused's guilt is proved beyond reasonable doubt you should convict.
 But if on ALL the evidence there is any reasonable doubt then you must acquit.
+The verdict is for you to decide on the evidence.
 The evidence is very fresh in you minds - and I propose to say nothing further about it.
 However, I would like to say a few words about the LAW.
-Lee/Leeanne Davidson has been charged with a crime in terms of Section 2 of the Road
+An "assault" in law is any deliberate attack on another person with evil intent.
+Evil intention is essential.